llvm/circt/docs/VerilogGeneration.md

  * `emitWireInPorts` (default=`false`).
 Emits `wire` in port lists rather than relying on 'default_nettype'.
 For instance, instead of `input a` this option would emit that port as `input wire a`.
+* `emitBindComments` (default=`false`).
+Emits a comment wherever an instance or interface instance is not printed, because it was emitted as a bind elsewhere.

 The current set of "lint warnings fix" Lowering Options is: